 Tsurugaoka Hachimangu Shrine lies about about 800m (half a mile) NNE of the station.
 The shrine was founded in 1063 by Yoriyoshi Minamoto, dedicated to the Minamoto clan's deity, Hachiman.
 It was rebuilt on its present site by his descendant, the founder of the Kamakura Shogunate, Yoritomo Minamoto, to celebrate his 1180 victory over the rival Taira clan.
 Burnt down in 1191, it was reconstructed as the shrine which survives today.

-The steps up to the main shrine are flanked to the left by a massive ginkgo tree, a replanting of the original one that the nephew of the third Kamakura Shogun, Sanetomo, lay in wait behind for his uncle to enter the shrine on New Year's Day 1219, and killed him on the shrine steps.
+The steps up to the main shrine were once flanked to the left by a massive ginkgo tree, a replanting of the original one that the nephew of the third Kamakura Shogun, Sanetomo, lay in wait behind for his uncle to enter the shrine on New Year's Day 1219, and killed him on the shrine steps.
+Unfortunately this 1,000 year old tree was blown down by a winter storm in 2010, though the stump and a replanted section of the trunk have begun to flower again.

 In the area are Daigyoji Temple, Egara Tenjin Shrine, Hokaiji Temple, Hokokuji Temple, Jomyoji Temple, Kakuonji Temple, Kamakuragu Shrine, Kosokuji Temple at Juniso, Myo-o-in Temple, Myoryuji Temple, Raikoji Temple at Nishi Mikado, Sugimotodera Temple, and Zuisenji Temple.